This post may contain affiliate links. Please see my disclosure policy.

 Dip the tops of each cookie in lemon glaze (or drizzle glaze over the cookies).
 If desired, sprinkle the tops with fresh lemon zest.
 Let glaze set before serving.

-More favorite cookie recipes:
+More homemade cookie recipes:

 - Prep Time: 1 hour 5 minutes